This ad on YouTube by Sony is the ultimate business irony because YouTube may be responsible for putting Sony Pictures out of business.

 The Buffett strategy integrates time and value for safety and profit.

-Learn how to use this type of three point strategy with the Purposeful investing Course (Pi).
+May I introduce the Purposeful Investing Course (Pi) for those who want to invest like Warren Buffet, but know they are not.
 This course is based on my 50 (almost) years of investing experience combined with wisdom gained from some of the world’s best investment managers and economic mathematical scientists.

 Pi reveals investing secrets and the sciences that make investing easy, safer, less time consuming and increases the chances of profit.